 * * *

-Petite with short dark hair, Millie sat shyly next her older sister who was trying to explain to the local Nebraskan news station that they had tried to show the tournament organizers Millie’s insurance card.
+Petite with short dark hair, Mili sat shyly next her older sister who was trying to explain to the local Nebraskan news station that they had tried to show the tournament organizers Mili’s insurance card.

-Her team, the Omaha Azzuri Cachorros, had made it into the finals, in large part thanks to Millie.
-Yet, despite the legal evidence of her gender the eight year old along with her entire team was disqualified right before the championship game because Millie looked too much like a boy.
+Her team, the Omaha Azzuri Cachorros, had made it into the finals, in large part thanks to Mili.
+Yet, despite the legal evidence of her gender the eight year old along with her entire team was disqualified right before the championship game because Mili looked too much like a boy.

-While her insurance card stated clearly that Millie was a female, the Springfield Soccer Club tournament organizers refused to reevaluate their decision.
+While her insurance card stated clearly that Mili was a female, the Springfield Soccer Club tournament organizers refused to reevaluate their decision.

 The immediate aftermath was a mixture of confusion and anger from local clubs to big name athletes.
-Millie herself was frustrated to tears.
+Mili herself was frustrated to tears.

 During a local interview she made it clear, “Just because I look like a boy doesn’t mean I am a boy”.
 Within days of the news breaking International soccer star Mia Hamm had invited her personally to join her soccer camp.